-Display Driver Uninstaller is compatible with NVIDIA, AMD and Intel graphics drivers, meaning that the free utility can be used to uninstall NVIDIA, AMD, and Intel graphics drivers.
+Display Driver Uninstaller is compatible with NVIDIA, AMD, and Intel graphics drivers, meaning that the free utility can be used to uninstall NVIDIA, AMD, and Intel graphics drivers.

 Completely remove NVIDIA, AMD and Intel graphics drivers

 The software is extremely easy-to-use.
 As the software is portable, there is no installation required.
 Upon launching the software, you’ll see the following screen asking you to reboot your computer in Safe Mode.
-Although the software recommends to reboot into Safe Mode to uninstall the video driver, it’s possible to uninstall display drivers without entering the Safe Mode.
+Although the software recommends you to reboot into Safe Mode to uninstall the video driver, it’s possible to uninstall display drivers without entering the Safe Mode.

 Click No button if you don’t want to reboot your PC into Safe Mode.
 The tool automatically detects the installed graphics driver, and all you need to do is, click one of the three large buttons: Clean and restart (recommended), Clean and do not restart (not recommended), and Clean and shutdown.
-Note that we advise you go for the first recommended option for the best result.
+Note that we advise you to go for the first recommended option for the best result.

-If the tool is unable to completely uninstall video driver in the normal mode, which is unlikely, please reboot your PC into Safe Mode and then try again.
+If the tool is unable to completely uninstall the video driver in the normal mode, which is unlikely, please reboot your PC into Safe Mode and then try again.
 Good luck!

 How to reinstall video or display drivers in Windows 10 guide might also interest you.